-Electronic devices are allowed in school according to district policy and may only be used for emergencies.
 All phones will be collected at the beginning of the day before students report to classrooms.
-They will be kept in the office until the end of the day when students will pick them up as they leave for the day grace will not be given if students are found with phones.
+They will be kept in the office until the end of the day when students will pick them up as they leave for the day This is non-negotiable and grace will not be given if students are found with phones.

-Failure to follow the policy found in the appendix will result in the following:
+Failure to follow the policy will result in disciplinary action following the RJHS policy.